LittleCoaks/Auto-Completer/README.md

 # Platform Auto-Completer
-This program will automatically click through assignment slides so you don't have to!
+This program will automatically click through OSHA assignment slides so you don't have to!

 Currently, the executable is only available for Windows.
 However, this is only a simple python script.
 Anyone can use this with the correct setup steps.